maltaisn/game-console/hw/README.md

 #### Revision 2022A

 - Added pull downs on the H-bridge.
-- Removed power monitor due to lack of on board capacity (was originally meant to monitor shut off and alert the MCU to do last minute operations).
+- Removed power monitor (was originally meant to monitor shut off and alert the MCU to do last minute operations, but there isn't anywhere near enough on-board capacity to have time to do so).
-- Removed low power reset monitor on the MCU, it caused reset when disconnecting the USB cable due to momentary drop on 2.8V power rail.
+- Removed low power reset monitor on the MCU, it caused reset when disconnecting the USB cable due to momentary drop on 2.8V power rail (not properly decoupled, battery has protection anyway).
 - Changed the battery connector which was too small.

 Other notable changes that should be made: